 7. Get organised and carry on

-With a global pandemic, bushfires, property booms and the Suez Canal crisis, we’re smack bang in the middle of a building materials shortage.
+We’re smack bang in the middle of a building materials shortage right now.
 But the show must go on.

 Keep track of your jobs and materials using Tradify so you can be sure you’re ordering exactly what you need.
 Start your free 14-day trial today.